St. Clement Elementary/Junior High School

-St. Clement Catholic Elementary/Junior High School is a school in the Edmonton Catholic School District serving the Knottwood and Millhurst communities, bounded by 91st Street and 66th Street from 23rd Avenue south to the city limits of approximately 9th Avenue including Summerside and Ellerslie Crossing.
+St. Clement Catholic Elementary/Junior High School is a Kindergarten to Gr.9 school in the Edmonton Catholic School District serving the Knottwood and Millhurst communities, bounded by 91st Street and 66th Street from 23rd Avenue south to the city limits of approximately 9th Avenue including Summerside and Ellerslie Crossing.

 Transportation services by bus are available.
 Bus services provided by Edmonton Transit from the Lakewood and Town Centre terminals make the school very accessible.